Ethical Hacking Course – Expert Cybersecurity

 To take the course it is advisable for the student to have acquired the knowledge taught in the introductory course on Ethical Hacking.
 Having access to a computer with at least an i5 processor, 8GB of RAM, and Internet connection to be able to download all the labs and material from the virtual learning platform is also recommended.

 In order to obtain the Certificate of Completion of the course, the student must take a 50-question final exam of the course contents with a pass mark of 60% or more.
 He/she must also take a practical exam which must be passed with a minimum grade of 60%.
+The corresponding certificate will be provided through a badge validation platform, simplifying its presentation to various interested entities.

 - This course provides the necessary theoretical and practical knowledge to be able to perform professional “Pentest” type audits on systems, and covers some concepts to be developed in “Red Team” operations.